Find out about how you can vary your consent or conditions or apply to get conditions revoked.

 What can be revoked

-The Overseas Investment (Urgent Measures) Amendment Act 2020 provided for standing consents for certain types of entities or transactions (referred to as ‘automatic standing consents’).
+The Overseas Investment (Urgent Measures) Amendment Act 2020 provided for standing consents for certain types of entities or transactions.
+These were referred to as ‘automatic standing consents.’
 If you are a consent-holder for a transaction that would no longer require consent due to changes in the law, you can apply for a variation to have your conditions of consent revoked.

-The Supplementary Ministerial Directive Letter issued by the Minister of Finance states that if the transaction no longer requires consent, the Government’s expectation is that the conditions of the existing consent will be revoked unless there is a good reason not to.
+The Supplementary Ministerial Directive Letters issued by the Minister of Finance state that if the transaction no longer requires consent, the Government’s expectation is that the conditions of the existing consent will be revoked unless there is a good reason not to.

 What cannot be revoked

-The fee for a variation depends on which consent pathway the variation applies to.
-See our fees and penalties page for more information.
+The fee for a variation depends on the type of variation applied for.

 Find information and resources to help you apply for a variation, including seeking expert legal advice.
 We suggest you contact us to discuss your situation before applying for a variation online.